 To copy your license key:

-- Go to rpm.newrelic.com > (account dropdown) > Account settings.
+Go to one.newrelic.com > (account dropdown) > Account settings.

 By default, logs are written into the logs directory relative to the location of